trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 =========================

 In this section, a few different example TriBITS projects and packages are previewed.
-All of these examples exist in the TriBITS source directory ``tribits`` itself so they are available to all users of TriBITS.
+Most of these examples exist in the TriBITS source directory ``tribits`` itself so they are available to all users of TriBITS.
 These examples also provide a means to test the TriBITS system itself (see `The TriBITS Test Package`_).